soundsofmath/repository.atom/leia/script.skin.helper.widgets/README.md

 ________________________________________________________________________________________________________

-##### In progress and Recommended Media
+#####In progress and Recommended Media
 ```
 plugin://script.skin.helper.widgets/?action=inprogressandrecommended&mediatype=media&reload=$INFO[Window(Home).Property(widgetreload)]
 ```
-This combines in progress media and recommended media, useful to prevent an empty widget when no items are in progress.
+This combines in progress media and recommended media, usefull to prevent an empty widget when no items are in progress.
 Note: the reload parameter is needed to auto refresh the widget when the content has changed.

 ________________________________________________________________________________________________________

-##### Favourite Media
+#####Favourite Media
 ```
 plugin://script.skin.helper.widgets/?action=favourite&mediatype=media&reload=$INFO[Window(Home).Property(widgetreload2)]
 ```